jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 export default withRouter(Nav);
 ```

 **Note:** The `withRouter` is a HOC that allows a component to have access to the history object's properties.
-It will pass updated `match`, `location`, and `history` props to the wrapped component whenever it renders.
+It will pass the updated `match`, `location`, and `history` props to the wrapped component whenever it renders.
 Once we add authentication to this app, you'll understand why it's useful.
 For now, don't think too much about it, just flow with the tutorial.

 ## Build the ListBook and CreateBook Component